stbkde/NeoControl/README.md

 # NeoControl

-Your LED IoT!
 Let's light up your TV board.

 At this moment, NeoControl only works with WS281X leds.
 I'll fix that later.